shopgate-professional-services/cli-tools/README.md

 - Route/Page name - Just the name "Stars" would create `StarsRoute`, `StarsPage` and `STARS_PATTERN`
 - Route pattern - Route pattern, e.x. `/stars'

+### sps create subscriptions (alias: create subscription)
+Creates subscriptions files.
+#### Options
+This command has no options.
+Would fail if there is already subscriptions file.

 ## About Shopgate

 Shopgate is the leading mobile commerce platform.